tamirmayb/intoit-banking/README.md

 * Make sure you have a working Kafka with Zookeeper (basic config.).
 * You can set Kafka url in the application.properties file.
 * You can use Confluent Kafka Platform as describe below to create and run a local Kafka.
+* You can use Postman or send CURL requests to server to test it.

 ### Confluent Kafka Platform